I have studied crystal healing for many years and have studied and been attuned to reiki levels one, two, and masters.

 - the seven notes in a diatonic music scale (white notes)

-- the seven tenants (balance, harmony, humility, learning, reincarnation, tolerance and trust)
+- the seven tenants (balance, harmony, humility, learning, reincarnation, tolerance, and trust)

-- the seven elements (earth, air, fire, water, above, below and within)
+- the seven elements (earth, air, fire, water, above, below, and within)

-The number Three is commonly considered to relate to heaven and the higher realms while the number four relates to the earth.
-3 + 4 = 7 which can be seen as heaven and earth coming together as a whole.
+The number three is commonly considered to relate to heaven and the higher realms, while the number four relates to the earth.
+3 + 4 = 7, which can be seen as heaven and earth coming together as a whole.

-This symbol, often used by Wiccans is used as a sign of life.
-The spiral represents the ever continuing cycle of life, death and rebirth.
+This symbol, often used by Wiccans, is used as a sign of life.
+The spiral represents the ever-continuing cycle of life, death, and rebirth.

-Fire as an element is associated with the south, strong will and energy as well as with transformation and change.
+Fire as an element is associated with the south, strong will, and energy as well as with transformation and change.

-the horned god is associated with the wilderness and virility.
+The horned god is associated with the wilderness and virility.
 Some people also believe that it is the horned god that carries the souls of the dead to the underworld.

-The Eye of Ra
+Eye of Ra

-Like the Eye of Horus, this is an ancient magical symbol which is often used for protection.
+Like the Eye of Horus, this is an ancient magical symbol that is often used for protection.
 The Eye of Ra was painted or carved onto the boats of Egyptian fishermen in order to protect them from evil curses and harm.
 This symbol was also placed on Egyptian coffins so that the person would be protected in the afterlife.

 Common uses for the Eye of Ra are to wear it as a talisman or amulet or to place them in and around the home in order to protect the building and occupants from harm.